Intriguing methane readings from Saturn moon Enceladus could be sign of life

 While we're busy digging around in the dry dust of Mars looking for signs of ancient microbes, Saturn moon Enceladus is sending out plumes that shout, "Hey, humans, I might be a great spot for life!"
-A new study suggests microbes could be a possible reason for intriguing methane readings from the moon.
+Microbes could be a possible reason for intriguing methane readings from the moon, a new study suggests.

 NASA's dearly departed Cassini spacecraft collected data on the chemical composition of water plumes that erupt from Enceladus.
 It found a surprisingly high amount of methane, a gas often associated with life here on Earth.